Resource

 Linking a Resource to a Service causes an environment variable to be injected into Processes of that Service based on the name of the Resource.

-The credential details will be stored in the environment variables, you can use the FQDN (URL) or each credential separately.
+The credential details will be stored in the environment variables, and you can use the FQDN (URL) or each credential separately.

 MAIN_USER=username